 Stephen Mold is the elected Police and Crime Commissioner for Northamptonshire, and was voted in to office on 5th May 2016.

-Stephen had a normal upbringing; climbing trees, playing football and then joining the Air Training Corps.
+Stephen had an ordinary upbringing; climbing trees, playing football and then joining the Air Training Corps.
 This taught him tolerance, how to work with others through team-work, the importance of taking responsibility and the value of public service.

 Over the last 30 years, Stephen worked his way up through the ranks, from his first job unloading lorries though various senior roles and on to the running of his own successful business.